JohnKaul/-cpp-devel-vim/README.md

+###*Current Version: 1.0.0*###
 # README #
-This Vim script _(adopted from `kde-devel-vim`)_ will become a more generic C++ helper script _(not so KDE/Qt specific)_.
-I want to give full credit to the original authors so I will add a header in the script file with a link to the original.
-I also don't want to clutter the file with commented out code/lines so I will be deleting them as they become unnecessary or replaced.
+I created this Vimscript _(adopted from `kde-devel-vim`)_ for myself to be a more generic C++ helper script _(not so KDE/Qt specific)_.
+I want to give full credit to the original authors so I added a header in the script file with the original writeup and a link to the location where I found it.

+My main goals for this script when I started modifying the original were to add:

+1. Maintenance free `makeprog` setup which supported "out-of-source-builds".

+2. Maintenance free `tagfile` creation.

+3. Help me stay consistent with my indent/coding style (K&R-ish). *The original had some formatting helpers and this was a big shortcut for me*

-## Functionality provided ##
+## Functionality provided by this script ##
 *  Automatic brace and parenthesis addition. _Intelligence added to place braces on same line as `if`,`while`,`do`,etc._
 *  Automatic space between keyword and paren addition.
 *  Quick switching between header and impl file.